On Easter Sunday, Trump threatens to end DACA and 'stop' NAFTA

 Democrats disagreed.

-“Time and time again, the President has walked away from bipartisan proposals that are exactly what he asked for," said Drew Hamill, spokesman for House Minority Leader Nancy Pelosi.
-"When an agreement to protect the Dreamers is reached, it will be despite this President rather than with his leadership.”
+"Time and time again, the president has walked away from bipartisan proposals that are exactly what he asked for," said Drew Hamill, spokesman for House Minority Leader Nancy Pelosi, D-Calif.
+"When an agreement to protect the Dreamers is reached, it will be despite this president rather than with his leadership."

-Prior to these tweets, Trump and Congress had attempted to negotiate a deal on the DACA, or Deferred Action for Childhood Arrivals, program.
+Prior to the Sunday tweets, Trump and Congress had attempted to negotiate a deal on DACA, or the Deferred Action for Childhood Arrivals program.

-Trump ended the program late last year, and said that he would protect the “Dreamers” in exchange for funds to build a border wall between the U.S. and Mexico.
+Trump ended the program late last year but said he would protect Dreamers, as DACA recipients are known, in exchange for approval of funds to build a border wall between the U.S. and Mexico.

 Mexico would pay for it, he claimed on the campaign trail.

-“Mexico has got to help us at the border,” Trump said outside the church Sunday, as he stood next to the first lady and his daughter Tiffany.
-“If they are not going to help us at the border, it is a very sad thing.
+"Mexico has got to help us at the border," Trump said outside church Sunday, as he stood next to his wife, Melania, and his daughter Tiffany.
+"If they are not going to help us at the border, it is a very sad thing.
 We need two countries.
-Mexico has got to help us at the border.”
+Mexico has got to help us at the border."